Aerys II Targaryen

 By the end of his life, Aerys' madness had taken a serious toll on his appearance, so that although only forty years old at the time of his death, he looked much older.
 He ate little and became gaunt as a result of his fear of poison.

-After repeatedly cutting himself on the Iron Throne he developed a phobia about blades, and forbade any sharp implements in his presence other than the swords of his Kingsguard, refusing even to trim his nails or hair.
-His fingernails grew to nearly a foot long, and his hair and beard hung far past his shoulders in wild tangles.
-See also this collection of images.
+After repeatedly cutting himself on the Iron Throne he developed a phobia of blades, and forbade any sharp implements in his presence other than the swords of his Kingsguard, refusing even to trim his nails or hair.
+His fingernails grew to cracked yellow claws nine inches long; His beard was matted and unwashed, and his silver-gold hair hung down to his waist in wild tangles.
+His arms and legs were always covered with scabs and half-healed cuts from the Iron Throne.
 He wore the elaborate dragon-emblazoned crown of Aegon IV.

 Aerys was born to Prince Jaehaerys, the second son of King Aegon V. While still a teenager, Aerys was married to his sister Rhaella in accordance with the family tradition of dynastic incest.
 The marriage was arranged by their grandfather the king, who was motivated by a prophecy that he interpreted to mean the prince that was promised would be born of their line.
 According to Ser Barristan Selmy, who was present at the wedding, there was no fondness between the two siblings.